The substrate of flow

 read

-Consume datoms from an open stream.
-Returns a sequence of [e a v t m] tuples.
+Read datoms from the stream.
+Returns a lazy sequence of [e a v t m] tuples.

 write